fbaraket98/optibrain/README.md

-from utils.kriging_model import KRGModel

 # OptiBrain

-A python package that aims to select automatically the best model for your tasks, save the trained model and load it.
+A python package that aims to select automatically the best model for your tasks and save the trained model..

 ## Install